vitessio/website/content/en/docs/14.0/design-docs/vreplication/keys.md

 #### Notes about the code

 Much of the code uses "PK" terminology.
 With the introduction of _any_ unique key utilization the "PK" terminology becomes incorrect.
-However, to avoid mass rewrites we kept this terminology, and wherever VReplication discusses a primary key or pkColumns etc., it may refer to a non-PK Unique Key.
+However, to avoid mass rewrites we kept this terminology, and wherever VReplication discusses a `PRIMARY KEY` or pkColumns etc., it may refer to a non-PK Unique Key.

 ### Streamer

-Streaming is done by `source_unique_key_columns`.
-When not present, `rowstreamer` uses PK columns.
-When present. rowstreamer trusts the information in `source_unique_key_columns` to be correct.
-It does not validate that there is indeed a valid unique key covering those columns.
-It does validate that the columns exist.
+Streaming is done using the `source_unique_key_columns` value, if present.
+When present, `rowstreamer` trusts the information in `source_unique_key_columns` to be correct.
+It does not validate that there is indeed a valid unique key covering those columns, it only validates that the columns exist.
+When a `source_unique_key_columns` value is not present, `rowstreamer` uses the `PRIMARY KEY` columns if they exist, otherwise it will determine the best available `PRIMARY KEY` equivalent if one exists, and lastly if none of these are available it will use all of the columns in the table.

-The streamer iterates the table by `source_unique_key_columns` order.
-It tracks its progress in `lastPk` as if this was indeed a PK.
+The streamer iterates the table by the chosen index's column order.
+It then tracks its progress in `lastPk` as if this was indeed a true `PRIMARY KEY`.

 ### Copier

-VCopier receives rows from the streamer in `source_unique_key_columns` order.
+VCopier receives rows from the streamer in the chosen index's column order order.
 It complies with the streamer's ordering.
-When tracking progress in `_vt.copy_state` it uses `lastPk` values from the streamer, which means it uses the same `source_unique_key_columns` as the streamer in that order.
+When tracking progress in `_vt.copy_state` it uses `lastPk` values from the streamer, which means it uses the same index columns as the streamer in that order.

 ### Player

-VPlayer adhers to both `source_unique_key_columns` and `target_unique_key_columns`.
+VPlayer adhers to both `source_unique_key_columns` and `target_unique_key_columns` when present.
+If not present, again it attempts to use the `PRIMARY KEY` columns if they exist, otherwise it will determine the best available `PRIMARY KEY` equivalent if one exists, and lastly if none of these are available it will use all of the columns in the table.

-- `TablePlan`'s `isOutsidePKRange()` function needs to compare values according to rowstreamer's ordering, therefore uses `source_unique_key_columns` ordering
+- `TablePlan`'s `isOutsidePKRange()` function needs to compare values according to `rowstreamer`'s ordering, therefore uses the chosen index columns in order
-- `tablePlanBuilder`'s `generateWhere()` function uses the target table's `target_unique_key_columns`, and then also appends any supplemental columns from `source_unique_key_target_columns` not included in `target_unique_key_columns`.
+- `tablePlanBuilder`'s `generateWhere()` function uses the target table's `target_unique_key_columns`, and then also appends any supplemental columns from `source_unique_key_target_columns` not included in `target_unique_key_columns` when they are present.
+If not present, again it attempts to use the `PRIMARY KEY` columns if they exist, otherwise it will determine the best available `PRIMARY KEY` equivalent if one exists, and lastly if none of these are available it will use all of the columns in the table.